opencast/opencast/docs/guides/admin/docs/configuration/searchindex/index.md

 ---

 - Solr is mostly powering older services and replacing this index type is planned for the future.
-But for now it is still the back-end for the search service (LTI and engage tools), the workflow service and the series service.
+But for now it is still the back-end for the search service (LTI and engage tools).

     [Solr Configuration Guide](solr.md)